 From Figure 1 we can grasp the outline of whole situation of adult learners in Japan.
 The facilities of the right half of it are related to adult education.

-Figure 1 by Ministry of Education and Sciences, on website of it)
+Figure 1

-(sited by Japan's Education at a Glance 2006
+(sited by Japan's Education at a Glance 2006 by